iconify/website/docs/usage/svg/index.md

 ### Components

-For many frameworks there are components that handle embedding SVG in HTML:
+For many frameworks, there are components that handle embedding SVG in HTML:

 - [Unplugin Icons](./unplugin/index.md) for React, Vue, Svelte, Solid, Astro, Qwik.
 - [Astro Icon](./astro/index.md) for Astro.